Table of Contents

 State Information Commission

-Under the terms of the Right to Information Act of 2005, the state government formed the State Information Commission, a quasi-judicial entity.
+Under the terms of the Right to Information Act of 2005, the state government formed the State Information Commission, a quasi-judicial body.
 As a result, official gazette notifications were used to establish State Information Commissions in each state.
-The State Information Commission is an important part of Indian Polity which an important subject in UPSC Syllabus.
-Students can also go for UPSC Mock Test to get more accuracy in their preparations.

 State Information Commission Background

-According to the Right to Information Act, 2005, states in India are required to create a State Information Commission, which must be published in the state’s official gazette.
-The State Information Commission is a strong, independent body that conducts investigations and renders judgements on appeals.
+According to the Right to Information Act, of 2005, states in India are required to create a State Information Commission, which must be published in the state’s official gazette.
+The State Information Commission is a strong, independent body that conducts investigations and renders judgments on appeals.
 In relation to state government organizations, financial institutions, public sector businesses, and other entities, it hears complaints and appeals.

 State Information Commission Composition